ZhilingYan/Medical-SAM-Bench/README.md

 medical datasets and mitigates catastrophic forgetting when encountering new tasks or modalities.

-**As a comprehensive benchmark**, this repository provides:
+This repository provides:
-- 🔧 Unified implementation and evaluation framework for multiple Medical SAM variants.
+- 🔧 Unified implementation and evaluation framework for SAMed-2.
 - 🏆 Fair comparison across different medical SAM models.
 - 🚀 Easy-to-use interface for testing your own medical images.